geastwood/evtjs/README.md

 });
 ```

-## Usage
+## EvtKey Usage

-For detail, see unit test in `index.test.js`.

-### EvtKey: randomPrivateKey

 `EvtKey` is a class for everiToken's key management.

+### randomPrivateKey

 You can get a random private key by `EVT.EvtKey.randomPrivateKey`:

 ```js
 // randomPrivateKey returns a promise so we should use await or 'then'